weikang9009/processing_pysal/questions.md

 ## Questions

 * How to get the output vector layer which would be rendered?
+The [code](https://github.com/weikang9009/processing_pysal/blob/integrate/moranlocal.py#L109)

 ```python
 layer = dataobjects.getObjectFromUri(self.getOutputValue(self.OUTPUT))